idaholab/moose/modules/electromagnetics/doc/content/modules/electromagnetics/sqa/electromagnetics_sdd.md

 !template-end!

 !template! item key=system-structure
-The architecture of the electromagnetics module consists of a core and several pluggable systems (both inherited from the MOOSE framework).
+The architecture of the Electromagnetics module consists of a core and several pluggable systems (both inherited from the MOOSE framework).
 The core of MOOSE consists of a number of key objects responsible for setting up and managing the user-defined objects of a finite element simulation.
 This core set of objects has limited extendability and exist for every simulation configuration that the module is